 “Bar Scott is without a doubt one of the great voices on the earth,” according to Jim Croce’s producer Tommy West.

 In the studio, she’s worked with, among others, bassist Tony Levin, drummer Jerry Marotta, classical guitarist Fred Hand, arranger and keyboardist David Sancious and the string quartet known as Ethel.
+More recently she has been working with her friends Peter Tomlinson, Lou Pappas, and Dave Cook, who have become family.

 Bar owns Lucy Max Productions which came to life in Philadelphia in the ’80s.
 She moved to Woodstock, NY in the’90s, left for Westcliffe, Colorado in 2011, and now lives in Corvallis, Oregon.
-In the studio she wears many hats including writer, producer, performing artist, and meal-provider.
+In the studio she wears many hats including writer, producer, singer, and meal-provider.
 She arranges and performs the harmony vocals on her studio recordings which have become a trademark of her sound.

 Beneficiaries of concerts she’s done include Ronald MacDonald House, Hope’s Fund, Kodi’s Kids, AHA – Artists Helping Artists, Paca Peace Ranch, Pennypack Trust, Woodstock Land Conservancy, and many other local, environmental and social agencies that support the environment or help those in need.